djscruggs/lavazza-tracker/README.md

 ## Algorand Sync

-The application automatically syncs transactions from the Algorand blockchain for the Lavazza addresses found in `/drizzle/src/lib/server/algorand.ts`
+The application automatically syncs transactions from the Algorand blockchain for the wallet addresses found in `/drizzle/src/lib/server/algorand.ts`

 ### Manual Sync